06_Class_Activity

 y = "Frequency") +

-what is the Effect size or difference in means?
+What is the Effect size or difference in means?

 Practice Exercise: Calculate Effect size